Current as of: February 22, 2025 - 16:48

 India

-You will also require a yellow fever vaccination certificate if arriving from a country with risk of yellow fever transmission.
-Proof of a polio vaccination may also be required by some travellers.
+You require a yellow fever vaccination certificate if arriving from a country with risk of yellow fever transmission.
+Proof of a polio vaccination may also be required by some visitors.
 Please confirm all requirements and recommendations with your doctor or travel clinic.

 Some of our India trips spend time at altitude.
 In regions over approximately 6,560ft (2,000m), there is little risk of mosquito-borne diseases.
 For trips above 9,840ft (3,000m), there is a risk of being affected by acute mountain sickness.
 Our itineraries are designed to enable everyone to acclimatise to these altitudes, but you should be aware that it is still possible for you to be affected.
 Please see the Trip Notes for further information.